This post may contain affiliate links. Please read our disclosure policy.

 - The second secret is this: my recipe for this dessert could actually be considered a Butterfinger poke cake.

 Once you’ve tried our Butterfinger cake, I’m sure you’ll want to play around with the recipe.
 Believe me, I’ve tried many.
-I’ve come up with a Butterfinger cheesecake, a Butterfinger layer cake and I’ve even tried my hand at a Butterfinger cake with angel food cake instead of chocolate.
+I’ve come up with a Butterfinger cheesecake, a Butterfinger layer cake, and I’ve even tried my hand at a Butterfinger cake with angel food cake instead of chocolate.

-How to Make Butterfinger Cake
+Butterfinger Cake Ingredients

-First, follow the instructions on the cake mix box.
+- First, follow the instructions on the cake mix box.
 Remember to check your cake a few minutes before it’s due to come out of the oven because some ovens run hotter than others.

-Secondly, remember that timing is key.
+- Secondly, remember that timing is key.
 You’ll need to allow your cake to cool for about 5 minutes before you start poking holes in it.

-Then make sure you apply the caramel and sweetened condensed milk mixture while the cake is still hot so the mixture absorbs well into the cake.
+- Third.
+Then, make sure you apply the caramel and sweetened condensed milk mixture while the cake is still hot so the mixture absorbs well into the cake.

 How Long Do You Bake Butterfinger Cake?

-Because there are a couple steps after the cake is baked, it’s not one of those desserts you can put in the oven when your family sits down to dinner, and serve it when it’s time to clear the table!
+Because there are a couple of steps after the cake is baked, it’s not one of those desserts you can put in the oven when your family sits down to dinner, and serve it when it’s time to clear the table!

 Most Butterfinger cakes will take around an hour to make.
 That includes the bake time.
-The good news is that you can actually prepare the cake in the morning (while the kids are at school and aren’t begging to lick the beaters-leaving you the first shot at them!) and serve it for supper that night.
+The good news is that you can actually prepare the cake in the morning (while the kids are at school and aren’t begging to lick the beaters, leaving you the first shot at them!) and serve it for supper that night.
 The beauty of making it early in the day is that the topping will have all day to absorb into the cake.
-That means a sweeter, denser, moister, cake for you and your family.
+That means a sweeter, denser, moister cake for you and your family.

-What’s the Difference Between Butterfinger Cake and Better Than Anything Cake?
+What’s The Difference Between Butterfinger Cake And Better Than Anything Cake?

 I’ve passed along this recipe to a few of my friends, and they’ve compared it to Better than Anything Cake.
 So, what’s the difference between the two?